Nourish - Natural Ways to Enhance Memory and Overall Brain Health Pt 1

 Rhodiola is a hardy herb that grows at high altitudes in the arctic areas of Eastern Europe and Asia.
 It is Rhodiola’s ability to thrive in such harsh environments that allow this herb it’s supreme adaptogenic status.

-Rhodiola is an amazing adaptogen which offers extraordinary support, helping our bodies adapt better to physical, mental and environmental stress.
+Rhodiola is an amazing adaptogen which offers extraordinary support.
+It helps our bodies adapt better to physical, mental and environmental stress.
 This allows them to adapt and respond to stress instead of succumbing to it.

-This herb helps us meet the challenges of today’s fast-paced, high-stress world, with its anti-stress and fatigue-fighting properties and its ability to promote energy, endurance and stamina.
+This herb helps us meet the challenges of today’s fast-paced, high-stress world.
+Thank you anti-stress and fatigue-fighting properties!
+Also, thanks to its ability to promote energy, endurance and stamina.

-Rhodiola is also home to health-benefiting antioxidants, including a group of compounds rosin, rosavin and rosarin, known collectively as rosavin; as well as containing salidroside, both of which have been shown to have anti-stress, antidepressant and anti-anxiety actions on the body and mind.
+Rhodiola is also home to health-benefiting antioxidants.
+These include a group of compounds rosin, rosavin and rosarin, known collectively as rosavin.
+As well rosavin, it contains salidroside.
+Both of which have been shown to have anti-stress, antidepressant and anti-anxiety actions on the body and mind.

-From a brain health point of view, these antioxidants have been shown to support brain function by protecting both the body and the mind against oxygen deprivation, fighting depression and improving energy levels.
+From a brain health point of view, these antioxidants have been shown to support brain function.
+They do so by protecting both the body and the mind against oxygen deprivation, fighting depression and improving energy levels.

 Rhodiola has shown to help improve attention, memory, learning, thought formation, planning and calculating.